 Allocation of foodgrains

 - Identification of poor people- The onus is on the state Government to identify the eligible households in each state.
-Apart from that allocation of food grains within State, issue of Ration Cards and supervision of the functioning of Fair Price Shops (FPSs) etc. rest with the State Governments.
+Apart from the allocation of food grains within the State, the issue of Ration Cards and supervision of the functioning of Fair Price Shops (FPSs), etc. rest with the State Governments.

-- Allocation for BPL and AAY(Antyodaya Anna Yojana –poorest among the BPL families) families is done on the basis of the number of identified households.
+- Allocation for BPL and AAY(Antyodaya Anna Yojana –poorest among the BPL families) families is done based on the number of identified households.

-However, allocation for APL families is made on the basis of
+However, allocation for APL families is made based on

-- The availability of food grains stocks in the central pool
+- The availability of food grain stocks in the central pool

 - The past lifting of food grains by a state from the central pool.